Hives/jl-coding-challenge-21/README.md

 ### FP

-I *think* I've done this all in a functional style, i.e. all my functions are pure (no side effects), and all my variables are immutable.
-It felt like this made the solution much more convoluted that it would have been otherwise, but maybe that was just me.
+I *think* I've done this all in a functional style, i.e. all my functions are pure (no side effects, apart from `Board.print()`), and all my variables are immutable.
+It felt like this made the solution much more convoluted that it would have been otherwise, but maybe that was just me...

-One thing I was stuck on for a while was how achieve certain looping structures in a functional idiom, something like calling a function its own output in  a `while` loop.
+One thing I was stuck on for a while was how achieve certain looping structures in a functional style, something like calling a function its own output in  a `while` loop.
 In a non-functional style (imperative?)
-I would have repeatedly assigned the output of the function to a mutable variable and then passed it back in to the function in the loop or something.
+I would have repeatedly assigned the output of the function to a mutable variable and then passed it back in to the function in a loop or something.
 I managed to achieve something similar instead by having the function recursively call itself.
+Seems obvious now.
 I used Kotlin's `tailrec` modifier to do this safely, just like Ricardo taught me.

 ### Problems